 Modeling for this assessment was in accordance with the standard ISO 9613-2, "Acoustics - Attenuation of sound during propagation outdoors, Part 2: General Method of Calculation."
-The ISO standard states,

-This part of ISO 9613 specifies an engineering method for calculating the attenuation of sound during propagation outdoors in order to predict the levels of environmental noise at a distance from a variety of sources.
+The ISO standard states, This part of ISO 9613 specifies an engineering method for calculating the attenuation of sound during propagation outdoors in order to predict the levels of environmental noise at a distance from a variety of sources.
 The method predicts the equivalent continuous A-weighted sound pressure level ... under meteorological conditions favorable to propagation from sources of known sound emissions.
 These conditions are for downwind propagation ... or, equivalently, propagation under a well-developed moderate ground-based temperature inversion, such as commonly occurs at night.

 The model takes into account source sound power levels, surface reflection and absorption, atmospheric absorption, geometric divergence, meteorological conditions, walls, barriers, berms, and terrain.
-The acoustical modeling software used here was CadnaA, from Datakustik GmbH.
-CadnaA is a widely accepted acoustical propagation modeling tool, used by many noise control professionals in the United States and internationally.
 ISO 9613-2 assumes downwind sound propagation between every source and every receptor, consequently, all wind directions, including the prevailing wind directions, are taken into account.